bhanviverma24/CUDA_1/README.md

 Image Box Filter using NVIDIA NPP with CUDA
 Overview

 This project demonstrates the use of the NVIDIA Performance Primitives (NPP) library with CUDA to perform a box filter on images.
-The goal is to utilize GPU acceleration to efficiently smooth images by averaging neighboring pixels, leveraging the computational power of modern GPUs.
-The project is a part of the CUDA at Scale for the Enterprise course and serves as a template for understanding how to implement basic image processing operations using CUDA and NPP.
+The goal is to use GPU acceleration to efficiently smooth images by averaging neighboring pixels, leveraging the computational power of modern GPUs.

+This project is part of the CUDA at Scale for the Enterprise course and serves as a template for implementing basic image processing operations using CUDA and NPP.

 Code Organization
-bin/ This folder should hold all binary/executable code that is built automatically or manually.
-Executable code should use the .exe extension on Windows or be compiled binaries on Linux.

-data/ This folder should hold all example input and output images in supported formats such as PNG, PGM, or BMP.
+bin/ – Contains compiled binaries or executables

+data/ – Example input/output images (PNG, PGM, BMP, etc.)

-lib/ Any third-party libraries not installed via the system package manager can be placed here for easy linking.
+lib/ – Third-party libraries not installed via the system package manager

-src/ The CUDA and C++ source code should be placed here in a structured way.

-README.md This file contains the description of the project, including setup, build, and usage instructions.

-INSTALL This file can hold detailed instructions for installing dependencies across different operating systems.

-Makefile or CMakeLists.txt or build.sh Scripts for compiling the project in an automatic fashion.
+src/ – Source code (CUDA + C++)

+README.md – Project description (this file)

+INSTALL – Instructions for installation and dependencies

+Makefile / CMakeLists.txt / build.sh – Build scripts

-run.sh Optional script to run the executable with or without command-line arguments.
+run.sh – Optional script to run executables

 Key Concepts

+Performance Strategies

+Image Processing

-Performance Strategies, Image Processing, NPP Library
+NPP Library

-Supported SM Architectures
+Supported Architectures
-SM 3.5
-SM 3.7
-SM 5.0
-SM 5.2
-SM 6.0
-SM 6.1
-SM 7.0
-SM 7.2
-SM 7.5
-SM 8.0
-SM 8.6

-Supported Operating Systems
+GPU SM Architectures: 3.5, 3.7, 5.0, 5.2, 6.0, 6.1, 7.0, 7.2, 7.5, 8.0, 8.6

-Linux, Windows
+Operating Systems: Linux, Windows

-Supported CPU Architectures
-x86_64, ppc64le, armv7l
+CPU Architectures: x86_64, ppc64le, armv7l

-CUDA APIs involved
+CUDA APIs Used

 NPP image filtering APIs

 CUDA memory management APIs

-Dependencies needed to build and run
-FreeImage library for image I/O
+Dependencies

+CUDA Toolkit (11.4 or later)

-NPP library (part of CUDA Toolkit)
+NPP (bundled with CUDA Toolkit)

+FreeImage (for image I/O)

 Prerequisites

-Download and install the CUDA Toolkit (11.4 or later) for your platform.
-Ensure that FreeImage and NPP dependencies are installed.
+Install CUDA Toolkit (11.4 or newer).

+Ensure FreeImage and NPP dependencies are installed.

+Verify GPU support for the target architecture.

 Build and Run

-Windows
-On Windows, the project can be built using Visual Studio solution files (.sln).
-Each solution file corresponds to a supported version of Visual Studio.
-To build all samples, use the complete solution files.
-To build only one sample, use the project-level solution.

-Note: Some samples may require the Microsoft DirectX SDK (June 2010 or newer).
-Ensure that the VC++ directories are properly set in Visual Studio (Tools > Options).

-Linux
+On Linux
-On Linux, the project can be built using makefiles.
-Navigate to the source directory and run:
+cd boxFilterNPP
 make

-Available build options include: make TARGET_ARCH=x86_64 make TARGET_ARCH=ppc64le make TARGET_ARCH=armv7l make dbg=1 (to include debug symbols) make SMS="50 60" (to target specific GPU architectures) make HOST_COMPILER=g++ (to specify a host compiler)
+make run

+On Windows

+Open the .sln file in Visual Studio.

+Build the solution.

+Run the executable.

 Running the Program

-After building, you can run the program with:
+Default execution after build:

 make run

-This will execute the binary, applying a box filter to the input image (for example grey-sloth.png) and save the result as grey-sloth_boxFilter.png in the data or output directory.
+This applies a box filter to the input image (for example grey-sloth.png) and saves the result as grey-sloth_boxFilter.png.

-Alternatively, you can run the binary directly:
+To run manually with custom input/output:

 ./bin/boxFilterNPP --input data/grey-sloth.png --output data/grey-sloth_boxFilter.png

 Cleaning Up

-To remove compiled binaries and generated files, run:
+To remove binaries and temporary files:

 make clean

-This will delete everything inside the bin/ directory.